Her Campus Logo Her Campus Logo

 As we approach the diverse array of holidays occurring in December, I implore you to take a closer look into each culture’s individual customs.
 Don’t just wish someone a “happy holiday” without understanding why it’s significant.
 Learn just one new fact about their celebration and listen to them if they want to share what it means for them personally — don’t let them go unheard.
 Your Jewish friends will appreciate it.

-Penelope is a rising third-year Comparative Literature/Theatre and Performance Studies Undergraduate student at the University of California, Berkeley.
-She will serve as one of two Senior Editors for Berkeley’s Her Campus chapter in Fall 2024, having previously been a Digital Editor and Staff Writer.
-Having experience with writing, design, performance, and communications, Penelope hopes to merge her creative pursuits and expand accessibility and representation in the artistic world.
+Penelope is a third-year Comparative Literature/Theatre and Performance Studies Undergraduate student at the University of California, Berkeley.
+She serves as one of two Senior Editors for Berkeley’s Her Campus chapter for Fall 2024, having previously been a Digital Editor and Staff Writer.
+With experience in writing, design, performance, and communications, Penelope hopes to merge her creative pursuits and expand accessibility and representation in the artistic world.
 She enjoys writing articles about emotional experiences/milestones, pop culture, and Jewish life; she also has a newly-discovered passion for reading and editing others’ writing.
 She is looking towards publishing, nonprofit, or media/film work following graduation.
 Apart from her studies, she loves to play music (especially in Cal Band!), watch rom-coms and sitcoms, immerse herself in books and creative activities, and enjoy good meals with friends.